 “I have noticed that when all the lights are on, people tend to talk about what they are doing – their outer lives.
 Sitting round in candlelight or firelight, people start to talk about how they are feeling – their inner lives.
 They speak subjectively, they argue less, there are longer pauses.
 To sit alone without any electric light is curiously creative.
 I have my best ideas at dawn or at nightfall, but not if I switch on the lights – then I start thinking about projects, deadlines, demands and the shadows and shapes of the house become objects, not suggestions, things that need to be done, not a background to thought.”
 Jeanette Winterson

-I know it’s not always possible when you are juggling a lot of priorities, but why not set the alarm ten minutes early and enjoy a morning cup of tea in silence by candlelight?
+It’s not always possible when you are juggling a lot of priorities, but what the stillness supports the juggle?
+Keep it simple and set the alarm ten minutes early so you can enjoy your morning tea in silence by candlelight?
 Or perhaps turn the alarm and radio off at the weekends and experience silence as you start your day.

 What do you enjoy about the beauty of mornings?
 What rituals do you find supportive at the beginning of your day?
 I’d love to hear from you…